 - yeast: this and baking powder act as rising agents for the batter and gives it a light, fluffy texture.

 - Caribbean green seasoning: made with garlic, chadon beni and pepper flavors the batter nicely.
-Feel free to use store-bought green seasoning on Amazon or make your own seasoning from scratch with my recipe.
+Feel free to use store-bought green seasoning or make your own seasoning from scratch with my recipe.

 - turmeric: this adds a beautiful color to the batter.